What Makes a Good RPG Rulebook?

 The first job of any rulebook is to answer a deceptively simple question: what are we actually doing here?

 It’s not about the setting pitch, the genre summary, or a list of character options.
 Orientation is the part of the book that shows you how to think about the game: the main decisions you’ll make, the pressures that shape your actions, and what the system actually rewards.
-If a reader understands this they don’t need to know every rule.
-They just need a clear idea of what a session feels like.
+If a reader understands this they don’t need to know every rule, they just need a clear idea of what a session feels like.

 Electric Bastionland does a great job at orientation.
 When you create a character, you get one of a hundred Failed Careers: identities like Disinherited Socialite or Professional Verminator, and each one tells you something about the world just by being there.
 The setting comes out through play, not long explanations.
-Then the game tells you that everyone starts with a big shared debt.
-In just two sentences you know what motivates the characters, what rewards matter, and why these people take big risks.
+Then the game tells you that everyone starts with a big shared debt, and in just two sentences you know what motivates the characters, what rewards matter, and why these people take big risks.

 The mechanics do the rest.
 There are no attack rolls, damage happens automatically and only armor can reduce it.
 The game never spells out how this should affect your play style, but it doesn’t have to.
 The mechanic makes it clear.
 That’s what strong orientation does: the reader isn’t just informed about the game, they’re on the same page with it.